rubengardner/battleship/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Enter "1" | On entering "1", it directs me to the game set-up section.| PASS Entering a something different from 1| Displays error message and asks user to enter 1. | PASS Blank enter| Displays error message and asks user to enter 1.| PASS Enter " 1"| Displays error message and asks user to enter 1 or 2  | PASS
+Enter "1" | On entering "1", it directs me to the game set-up section| PASS Entering something different from 1| Displays error message and asks user to enter 1| PASS Blank enter| Displays error message and asks the user to enter 1| PASS Enter " 1"| Displays error message and asks the user to enter 1 or 2| PASS

 Testing screenshot: